What is physical therapy?

-Working with you and your doctor, we can discuss your options and help determine if physical therapy will be the right choice for you.
+Working with you and your doctor, we can discuss your options and help determine if physical or occupational therapy will be the right choice for you.
 Contact us today to discuss your current condition and even set up an appointment to see a physical therapist if you choose.

 As a patient you have the right to receive physical therapy at any place you choose.
 At ProMotion Rehab and Sports Medicine, you will receive the highest quality care while achieving the results you need.
 We pride ourselves on providing a positive, encouraging environment with well-trained, friendly staff.
 We are confident in our ability to help you reach your goals and live a pain-free life.

 Our scheduling is easy and we offer a convenient location and appointment times for you.
 We have morning and evening appointments available to meet the demands of your busy schedule.
 Call us today or simply fill out the schedule appointment form on this page.

 What should I bring to my first appointment?

 Please have your prescription and insurance card available when you call.
 This will allow us to verify your insurance benefits and provide you with an estimate of coverage.